GerritCodeReview/plugins_avatars-external/src/main/resources/Documentation/build.md

 Build
 =====

-This plugin can be built with Buck and Maven.
+This plugin is built using Buck.

 Buck